top of page

 2017 Road Ditch Assessment (PDF)

-The nursery was established in May of 2019 through the Department of Environmental Conservation's "Buffer in a Bag" program.
-Tree seedlings of various species include Sand Cherry, Winterberry, Northern White Cedar, Red Oak, and Silky Dogwood.
-This native variety of bare-root trees and shrubs will be used for riparian/shoreline buffer plantings throughout the watershed.
+Former attempts were made by staff of the OLWIPD to establish a nursery for a native tree replacement program, supported by the NYSDEC's "Buffer in a Bag" program.
+Tree seedlings of various species were planted, including Sand Cherry, Winterberry, Northern White Cedar, Red Oak, and Silky Dogwood.
+These native varieties of bare-root trees and shrubs were to be used for riparian/shoreline buffer plantings throughout the watershed.
+However, for various reasons, the plantings were not maintained, and the seedlings were left to their own devices.

 bottom of page